ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-java-env.md

 1. In Visual Studio Code, open the extension settings for {{site.data.keyword.wca_short}}.

 1. In **Wca: Log level**, switch from the default of `INFO` to another setting such as `WARN`.

+## Eclipse IDE setup
+{: #cloud-setup-wca-java-env-eclipse}

+### Determining the Java installation
+{: #cloud-setup-wca-java-env-eclipse-java-install}

+For Eclipse, the Java installation is determined in this order:
+- The installation that is configured in the project's build path
+- The default Java installation for the IDE

+For application modernization and upgrade, the automated fixes use the Java developer kit installation that best matches the target Java version that you chose.
+You need to:
+1. Install the Java developer kit.
+1. In the Eclipse IDE settings, open the **Java** section and add the installation to the **Installed JREs**.

+### Maven setup
+{: #cloud-setup-wca-java-env-eclipse-maven}

+Setting Maven on the path is optional.
+The Maven executable installation is determined in this order:
+- Check for a Maven Wrapper in the project
+- Check if `mvn` is available on the PATH
+- Generate a Maven Wrapper in the project root by using the default Maven version for the Eclipse IDE.